 Many companies feel like they need to follow an invisible set of rules and avoid having some social media platforms.
 Yet, it's recommendable to be bold and different.

 If you can use every platform in advance and convey a professional message on LinkedIn and Instagram, you will have a greater outreach.
-Instagram and Snapchat will help you reach a younger audience of candidates, and you can use them to create content with strong visuals.
+Instagram Likes, and Snapchat Snaps will help you reach a younger audience of candidates, and you can use them to create content with strong visuals.